melvincarvalho/points/README.md

 - Add flow for https

-requires a webcredits server and to hit the payment URI
+requires a webcredits server and to hit the payment URI, and also a key pair